fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 ## Problem #1

 If you configured MusicBee to store playlists as M3U files instead of the proprietary MBP format (maybe because you want to sync playlists from elsewhere), it is not possible to set per-playlist sorting.

-This plugin allows you to configure sorting per-playlist when using M3U files.
+It is also not possible to make MusicBee use forward slashes for these (non-exported) M3U playlists.

 ## Problem #2